aaswenson/LRFR/README.md

 TESTING LRFR

-1. ensure the following scripts and files are in your working directory
+1. ensure the following scripts and files (located in test branch) are in your working directory
     - tests.py
     - parameters_for_tests.py
     - mcfr401test.txt